 Gambling on a Tatar Trade

 ANALYSIS: In the last few minutes of the 2018 NHL Trade Deadline, Holland pulled off a heist – with Vegas, no less.
-Maybe Veleno, the No. 2-ranked Red Wings prospect, should wear No. 11 in Detroit in honor of the steal he was a part of and Ocean’s Eleven.
+Veleno, the No. 2-ranked Red Wings prospect, could join the Red Wings as soon as next season.

 It was tough to see Tatar go, but the return that Detroit received was well worth parting ways with the scorer.
 Veleno alone may have been a good swap.
 Getting an extra second-round pick next year and a third-rounder down the road—while opening up $5.3 million in cap space through the 2020-21 campaign—only sweetened the deal.